Network for Neutrinos, Nuclear Astrophysics, and Symmetries (N3AS)

 -

-Students in the N3AS undergraduate program work with a scientific mentor to develop their research, and also have a career mentor.
-Students are directly supported by N3AS, and participate in […]
+Students in the BURN@N3AS undergraduate program are directly supported by N3AS.
+Students work with a scientific mentor to develop their research, and also have a career mentor.

 -